2011 Armed Forces of the Philippines corruption scandal: Background

-Generals Jacinto Ligot and Carlos Garcia, who were the AFP's comptrollers when the system was in place, were detained; however, the Office of the Ombudsman went into a plea bargaining agreement with Garcia, in the government withdrew their cases against him as they contended the evidence was weak.
+Generals Jacinto Ligot and Carlos Garcia, who were the AFP's comptrollers when the system was in place, were detained.
+Garcia pleaded guilty to the lesser offense of direct bribery and was not tried for plunder through a contentious plea bargain agreement that led to the impeachment of Ombudsman Merceditas Gutierrez.

-Rabusa testified that all of the AFP chiefs of staff were recipients of send-off money; they all denied knowingly receiving such send-off money.
-Angelo Reyes, one of the accused recipients, committed suicide as he was compelled by Congress to testify on the matter.
+Rabusa testified that every AFP chief of staff received send-off money, but all of them denied knowingly accepting it.
+Angelo Reyes, one of the accused recipients, committed suicide in March 2011 without having testified in the Senate or the House of Representatives regarding the pabaon scandal.